Ativan: 7 things you should know

-- Ativan is a brand (trade) name for lorazepam.
-Lorazepam may be used in the treatment of anxiety, as an anticonvulsant, or for its sedative effects.
+- Ativan is a brand (trade) name for lorazepam which may be used to treat anxiety, as an anticonvulsant, or for its sedative effects.

 - Ativan belongs to the class of medicines known as benzodiazepines.